 Truman College Star Scholar and soon-to-be proud alumna Marisol Perez has a tough decision to make: where to transfer to earn her bachelor’s degree in Early Childhood Education?

 She chose to attend Truman College as a senior at Disney Magnet High School because while she was accepted to four-year universities, the promise of free tuition and books was too good to pass up.
-And while she was at Truman she was a Star Ambassador, talking to high school students about her experience, as well as playing on the volleyball team and basketball team, as well as managing the baseball team and being part of the Phi Theta Kappa honor society.
+And while she was at Truman she was a Star Ambassador, talking to high school students about her experience, as well as playing on the volleyball team and basketball team, in addition to managing the baseball team and being part of the Phi Theta Kappa honor society.

 She advises high school students who are thinking about being Star Scholars to do it, saying “1,000% take this opportunity.
 You are taking the same general education classes as you would at a four year – and for free.
 College is what you make of it.”